-Although the Minsud's technical team believes that the areas controlled by the Company in Chubut (23,000 ha) and Rio Negro (9,000) are highly prospective, management is now evaluating the current framework for exploring and doing business in these provinces in order to make a decision regarding the retention or abandon of these properties.
-See "Recent Argentine regulations and important developments", sections iv) and v).
+Although Minsud's technical team believes that the areas controlled by the Company in Chubut (23,000 ha) are highly prospective, management is now evaluating the current framework for exploring and doing business in this province in order to make a decision regarding the retention or abandonment of these properties.
+See "Recent Argentine regulations and important developments", section iv".